Winning in uncertain futures

-The first 2 quarters after the coronavirus breakout and great lockdown provide important learning for business, in terms of biases, how to avoid these, and what leaders need to do.
+The coronavirus breakout and great lockdown provide important learning for business, in terms of biases, how to avoid these, and what leaders need to do.
 These uncertain times call for avoidance of overly optimistic time expectations, falsely comforting base case projections, and too simplified questions and remedies.
 Instead, businesses need a regional understanding of how the pandemic might play out, through lenses of pandemic patterns, economic and social impacts, and market implications.

 How to prepare your business for climate-related risk

 There is growing recognition and scientific understanding of the physical and transitional impacts that climate change will have on society and businesses.
 The Task Force on Climate-related Financial Disclosures (TCFD) recommends using a scenario planning based approach for assessing risk and opportunities but does not specify how best to do this for this purpose.
 NormannPartners designed an approach and applied it to Rolls-Royce.
 This article by Sarah Sandle of Rolls-Royce, and Steve Churchhouse and Gerard Drenth of NormannPartners illustrates how the assessment was conducted easily, quickly, and effectively.